vivocha/bot-sdk/README.md

 | **`type`**                  | string, value is `attachment`                                                                                                                                         | Vivocha Bot message type.                                                                                                                                                   |
 | **`url`**                  | string   | the URL from which download the attachment.                                                                                                                                                      |
 | **`meta`**                   | an object of **[Attachment Metadata](https://github.com/vivocha/bot-sdk#attachment-metadata)** type |  this object contains some metadata about the attachment being sent. |

+When the bot receives an `Attachment` message from Vivocha, it can download it doing a HTTP GET reqiest to the URL specified by the message `url` property.

 ---